 See the Overview of Little Wandle Letters and Sounds Revised for further guidance.

 How can I help my child?

 As a parent, your involvement in supporting your child’s learning will be a vital factor in determining their success in learning to read.
 You will receive a weekly Home Learning letter with the focus sounds and words for the week that you can play games with.
 Magnetic letters are a fun multi-sensory way to learn letters and develop reading and spelling skills.
 Games such as I-Spy (using the letter sound) are also effective.

 How do I know if my child is saying the sounds correctly?

 It is most important that children pronounce the sounds clearly.
 To help you support your child with this, go to the How to say the sounds page.

 How is Phonics assessed?

 Phonics is assessed continuously during phonics lessons, when your child reads and through a half-termly assessment.
 This helps teachers to identify and plan for the children’s next steps to ensure they progress.

 What is the Phonics Screening Check?

-There is a National Phonics Screening Check in Year 1 (in June) where the children have to read 20 real words and 20 ‘alien’ words containing sounds from Phase Two to Five.
+There is a National Phonics Screening Check in Year 1 (in June) where the children have to read 20 real words and 20 ‘alien’ words (described below) containing sounds from Phase Two to Five.
 This is conducted in a very child-friendly way by the class teachers.
 At the end of Year 1, you will be informed if your child has met the threshold score for the check.
 If they have not met the threshold, they will be given additional support in Year 2 to enable them to meet it.

 For further guidance regarding phonics at The Cambridge Primary School, please see the Phonics and Early Reading Policy